Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 having defined the dimensionless, light-like four-vectors $n_\pm$ in such a way that

-and their spatial components are along (+) or opposite (-) to the hadron momentum.
-It is important to notice that, if integrated over $p^-$, the expression obtained for the zero order correlator turns out to be proportional to the density matrix of a quark confined in a finite volume, but free of interactions with other partons\cite{dis2}.
+and such that their spatial components are along (+) or opposite (-) to the hadron momentum.
+It is important to notice that, if integrated over $p^-$, the expression obtained for the zero order correlator turns out to be proportional to the density matrix of a quark confined in a finite volume, but free of interactions with other partons (Di Salvo, 2007b).
 Therefore we fix the normalization constant $N$ so as to obtain, after integration, just the density matrix {\it i. e.},

 Lastly, it is convenient to express $S^q_{\parallel}$ and $S^q_{\perp}$ in terms of the components of the PL vector of the hadron.
 As shown in Appendix B, one has

 Here

 and ${\bf p}_{\perp}$ is the transverse momentum of the active quark with respect to the hadron momentum.